 Technological advancements continue to astound and impress.
 In a bid to remove human error from roadways, a number of automakers and technology companies are collaborating on developing and testing self-driving cars.
 The motivation is understandable as most motor vehicle accidents are caused by human error.
 But, what happens in the event of a self-driving car accident?

-Have you been injured in a self-driving crash?
-The expert Los Angeles Car Accident Lawyers at El Dabe Ritter can answer any questions you have on liability and damages.
+The expert Los Angeles Car Accident Lawyers at El Dabe Ritter Trial Lawyers can answer any questions you have on liability and damages.

 The National Highway Traffic Safety Administration (NHTSA) has worked with the Society of Automotive Engineers to develop an automation scale.
 It details six-vehicle automation levels, which can come in handy when determining liability in a self-driving accident.
 Generally, the lower the automation, the more liability a driver is likely to have.